 As you can see I opted for the contrast of the pink sliders and rings which I think looks really pretty, giving a lovely pop of colour to the back!

 I’m so happy to report that the kit was absolutely perfect with plenty of everything that you need!
-I do believe www.sewingchest.co.uk are also planning to upload some other kits too – and at just £16 for the entire kit, I think they’re really good value! (see HERE), I know I will be purchasing from the new ones that get listed!
+I do believe www.sewingchest.co.uk are also planning to upload some other kits too – and at just £16 for the entire kit, I think they’re really good value! (see HERE and the kit for the largest size range click HERE), I know I will be purchasing from the new ones that get listed!
 (If you’re in or closer to Canada, you can also get complete kits from Emerald Erin – (again, with the wires available separately).

 So let’s talk sewing!
 Sewing View B isn’t that different from sewing View A – although there are some changes, both stylistically and in construction.